Xetibo/ReSet-Doc/sections/introduction.typ

   should always be informed about changes without needing to frequently visit the codebase.
 - *Stability* \
-  Plugin systems should be stable in both the "execution" and "environment".
+  Plugin systems should be stable in both "execution" and "environment".
   Stable execution refers to the system not crashing, while the stable environment refers to the plugin system API, which should not break compatibility with existing plugins on every update.